tom-debug/hello-world/README.md

 About me:
-I've had to the time of my life.
+I've had the time of my life.